jgraham0325/land-register-api-docs/docs/api-documentation/V1.14/index.md

 {: .govuk-heading-s}

 The Street Manager GeoJson API exposes works and events spatial data to authenticated users for use with mapping queries.
+This API returns data in the form of [GeoJSON](https://tools.ietf.org/html/rfc7946#section-4) using BNG (British National Grid [EPSG:27700](https://epsg.io/27700)) as the Coordinate Reference System, as per Street Works industry standard.
 See the resource guide for details.
 {: .govuk-body}

 #### Data Export API